shreyaballijepalli/RecruitmentPortal/README.md

 - Personal Information : This contains fields corresponding to the Position Applied, Name, Email, Date of Birth, Category, Gender and other Personal information about the candidate.
 All fields are compulsory in this form.
 - Education : This contains fields corresponding to Education information of the candidate.
 It is possible to have upto 2 entries for Btech, Mtech fields.
 Fields corresponding to GATE, Research Specialiation, Research Interests are optional.
+Upto 3 research interests can be added.
 - Experience : This contains fields corresponding to post doc, industrial/organization experience, projects, google scholar, dblp profiles, referee information.
 All fields in this form are optional except the information corresponding to the 3 referees.
+The experience details, project details can be added any number of times.
 - Attachments : This contains option to upload photo, signature, cv, teahcing statement, research statement, list of publications , any other documents.
   Photo, signature are accepted in png,jpg,jpeg format whereas all other files are accepted only in pdf format.
 This page also displays previously uploaded files.
 - Submit Application :  This is where the candidate can mention his Name, Place and submit the application.
 It is possible to modify the attachments Section even after submitting the application, but the other sections can't be modified.
 Once the admin freezes the application, it is not possible to edit any section of the application.